ppiyush13/dynamic-entry-webpack-plugin/readme.md

             return import('last entry');
         })();

-        // when exportable is false, following is returned (async () => {
+        // when exportable is false, entry module generated will as follows:
+        (async () => {
             await import('<entry one>');
             await import('<entry two>');